 Summary

-This lesson focuses on the properties of real numbers, properties of equality, and inverse operations to help students solve linear equations.
-The goal is for students to understand the fundamentals of isolating a variable.
-Students will then be able to solve two-step equations by applying properties of rational numbers.
-The next lesson in this series focuses on isolating variables in multi-step equations.
-This is the first lesson of four in the “Journey of the Isolated Variable” lesson series.
+This lesson introduces students to properties of real numbers, equality, and inverse operations for solving linear equations.
+The objective is for students to understand how to isolate a variable in two-step equations by applying properties of rational numbers.
+In the next lesson, students will advance to multi-step equations.
+This is the first of four lessons in the “Journey of the Isolated Variable” series.

 Essential Question(s)